ITfoxtec/FoxIDs/docs/token-exchange.md

 # Token exchange

-Foxids support two different sceneries of token exchange: [token exchange in the same track](#token-exchange-in-the-same-track) and [token exchange by trust to external IdP/OP](#token-exchange-by-trust).
+Foxids support two different sceneries of token exchange: [token exchange in the same environment](#token-exchange-in-the-same-environment) and [token exchange by trust to external IdP/OP](#token-exchange-by-trust).

-In the same track it is possible to do token exchange of access tokens in a [web application](#access-token-to-access-token-in-web-application) or [API/resource](#access-token-to-access-token-in-api) to another resource.
+In the same environment it is possible to do token exchange of access tokens in a [web application](#access-token-to-access-token-in-web-application) or [API/resource](#access-token-to-access-token-in-api) to another resource.

 By external trust it is possible to do token exchange of external [access tokens](#access-token-to-access-token-by-trust) and [SAML 2.0 tokens](#saml-20-to-access-token-by-trust) to internal access tokens.